RVijay007/cblmodelgenerator/README.md

 ### Required classes in your model

+You have two alternatives to specify that your classes inherit from CBLModels or CBLNestedModels.
+You should pick one based on what you prefer for readability when looking at your Core Data model.

+## Method 1

-Starting with a blank Core Data model file, you must create an Entity named ```CBLModel```.
+Starting with a blank Core Data model file, you can create an Entity named ```CBLModel```.
 It will not be generated in code however since CouchbaseLite already has this.
-Any subsequent CBLModel entities you create MUST set the ```CBLModel``` entity as its parent.
+Any subsequent CBLModel entities you create would set the ```CBLModel``` entity as its parent.

-If you decide to use my ```CBLNestedModel``` class (from my fork of couchbase-lite-ios), then you must also create an entity named ```CBLNestedModel``` and set it as the parent for any entities that should derive from that class.
+If you decide to use my ```CBLNestedModel``` class (from my fork of couchbase-lite-ios), then you can also create an entity named ```CBLNestedModel``` and set it as the parent for any entities that should derive from that class.
 Similar to ```CBLModel``, this entity will also NOT be generated when you run the CLI since it is included with the CouchbaseLite framework.

-Essentially, all your entities must have a parent, either CBLModel, CBLNestedModel, or derivative entities that you create yourself.
+Essentially, all your entities would have a parent, either CBLModel, CBLNestedModel, or derivative entities that you create yourself.

+## Method 2

+If you prefer not to have to create the CBLModel or CBLNestedModel entities on your Core Data model, then an alternative way to specify your class as inheriting from CBLModel is to declare the entity as an ```Abstract Entity```.
+Classes that do not declare themselves as an ```Abstract Entity``` will derive from CBLNestedModel.

+If the class derives from another entity in your model, this parameter is ignored and the tool will automatically determine whether the class is derived from CBLModel or CBLNestedModel.
+Therefore, this is only required for entities that do not specify any parent entity.

 ### Attribute Type Conversions